Cascade Mountain (Alberta): Climbing routes

 The mountain can be climbed starting from the Norquay Ski Area base.
 The first portion is a fairly moderate hike, up to the Cascade Amphitheatre.
 Continuing upwards, the route ascends along the ridge edge until it reaches the crest where it dips before it rises to the false summit.
 While the false summit can be descended at its end, it is much easier to follow a trail around the western side along the exposed foot.
 Snow typically blocks this route almost until mid July and attempting it while snowy can entail considerable avalanche risk due to the slabby terrain and exposure.
 A long window of clear weather - full day - should be anticipated before attempting this climb, as many climbers have gotten into trouble and needed rescue (or died) when a storm suddenly blows in.
-The ascent normally takes 3 to 4 hours, while the descent along the same path takes 2 to 3 hours if all goes well, and 5 to 10 minutes if not.
+The ascent normally takes 3 to 6 hours, while the descent along the same path takes 2 to 4 hours.

 Looking at Cascade Mountain from Banff avenue, the ridge on the right (above the old Buffalo paddock) is the SW ridge.
 It was first climbed in 1977 by the late Jean Pierre Cadot and René Boisselle.
 In early 1900, MacCarthy (first ascent of Mt Logan in Yukon) mentioned that Cascade Mt seems to offer good rock on the SW ridge.
 The route starts between the two obvious buttress and gains the crest of the ridge after a few rope pitches.
 The upper and very steep buttress is climbed via a chimney on the left side.
 The entire route is 5.6 or 5.7 grade III.